What is ISU?

 1. Application form:

-Send us the completed application form (see information under "Application") within the application period.
+Send us the completed application form.

-2. Application check by the ISU coordinator:
+1. Application check by the ISU coordinator:

-After we have checked the information you provided, we will notify you if you have been accepted to the ISU programme.
+After we have checked the information you have provided, we will notify you if you have been accepted to the ISU programme.

 Please note:

-3. Participation in the matching event:
+2. Participation in the matching event:

-During a joint matching event, you will be assigned to your ISU supporter.
-You can get to know each other, exchange contact details and arrange a first appointment.
-This matching event serves the purpose of quality assurance and aims to enable a smooth beginning of the individual study support.
+The matching event serves the purpose of quality assurance and aims to enable a smooth beginning of the individual study support.
 Therefore, participation in this matching event is mandatory.

-• Please note: If you intend to bring persons providing ISU support to a course, you have to inform the lecturers/examiners about it in advance.
-This is the only way to guarantee that sufficient seats/workplaces are available in accordance with the maximum capacity of the room and to ensure compliance with fire safety regulations.
+· Please note: If the ISU study buddies accompany you to a course or an exam, please inform the lecturers/examiners about it.
+This is very important, because it is the only way to guarantee that sufficient seats/workplaces are available in accordance with the maximum capacity of the room and to ensure compliance with fire safety regulations.

 Information: If you are interested in providing individual study support, you can find information for (prospective) teacher education students on the Inclusive Education website.